“SUMMER OF lOVE”

 He took hold of her hand and didn’t release, or else, she was pretty sure if she could rely on the moments when time stood still, they’d simply forgotten to let go.
-Samantha did note his eyes that radiated sparks of amber, and his haircut because it was just on the cusp of too long for an intern.
+Samantha noted his eyes that radiated sparks of amber, and his haircut because it was just on the cusp of too long for an intern.
 The way he had it combed back from his face, almost finger-combed made her long to run her own fingers through it.
-The nape of his neck was just short enough to get by, but all kind of thickly ruffled just over the top of his collar.
-She intuited that it had recently been longer, maybe shoulder length like the surfers in Manhattan Beach.
+The nape of his neck was short enough to get by, but ruffled just over the top of his collar.
+She sensed that it had been longer, maybe shoulder length like the surfers in Manhattan Beach.
 She imagined him riding a wave.

-His forehead was tanned with a line just about an inch above his eyebrows lending the impression of a deep thinker.
-And why would she be so attracted to his smallish eyes?
-His brows, in such close proximity to his eyelids, gave him the intensity of a stare she couldn’t resist.
+His bronzed forehead with a wrinkle an inch above his eyebrows lended the impression of a deep thinker.
+And why would she be attracted to his smallish eyes?
+His brows, in such proximity to his eyelids, gave him the intensity of a stare she couldn’t resist.
 A well-shaped Roman nose with a slight bump.
 A perfect “V” defined his upper lip with enough space for a light shadow of stubble.
 She enjoyed watching him speak because of the slight dimple in his chin.
 The spatter of light freckles across his nose made him seem fresh and vulnerable, but the rest of him was all man.

 His eyes crinkled, “You’re not really a Chanel girl, are you?”

 She should have been offended, but she felt as if he knew she’d rather be a chef or a writer.
 When he smiled that crooked smile like a kid it threw her off balance.
-She wondered where this kid had been all her life.
-She felt her face heat up, and a deep throbbing ache distracted her.
-She wondered if he’d felt something too, but surely it doesn’t work that way, does it?
+Samantha wondered where this kid had been all her life.
+She felt her face heat, and a deep throbbing ache distracted her.
+Had he felt something too?
+Surely, it doesn’t work that way, does it?

-She turned away because she was flailing, lifted her wine glass and made a false attempt at normality, “Oh, I forgot to open the extra wine for the secretaries!”
+She turned away, flailing, lifted her wine glass and made a false attempt at normality, “Oh, I forgot to open the extra wine for the secretaries!”

 “Here, let me help you,” He offered.

-She had let him, but she truly just needed to escape.
+She had let him, but she just needed to escape.

 And escape she did.
 “Oh!”
 She argued with herself helplessly because he’d felt so threatening to her security, of which she obviously had none.
-A momentary terror passed through her because she had resisted letting go of his hand.
+A momentary terror passed through her.
+Why had she had resisted letting go of his hand?
 Why was he tracing my palm with his thumb?
-It felt unfathomably healing.
+Whatever, it felt unfathomably healing.
 What was in that gentle act that caused her to ache like a lovesick girl?
 She ran away, glad it was Friday because she and Jordan had plans later for cocktails at the Formosa Cafe.

-Monday morning Samantha was checking messages for Mr. McInerny when Nathaniel entered her reception area from the South hallway behind to her right.
-She looked up watching him make his way across the marble floor into the hallway on the North side.
-He had a nice long sauntering kind of walk, a Gary Cooper kind of pigeon-toed walk as though he’d just dismounted and his legs were stiff.
+Monday morning, checking messages for Mr. McInerny Samantha looked up to watch Nathaniel enter her reception area from the South hallway behind, to her right.
+She watched him make his way across the marble floor into the North hallway, He has a nice long sauntering kind of walk, a Gary Cooper kind of pigeon-toed walk as though he’d just dismounted and his legs were stiff.
 Her knees went weak.
 The ache returned.

 She put her hand to her forehead, “Just a slight headache is all.”

 Nathaniel had the nerve to walk through her territory several times on Monday and Tuesday.
-He’d look up at her with that little grin when he came from the North entrance, but when he came from the South he didn’t look back at her at all.
-She got so distracted that when any person walked through, hoping it might be him, and if not, she was disappointed.
-Was he doing this on purpose?
-Was he lost?
-It was so annoying!
+He looked up at her with that little grin when he came from the North entrance, but when he came from the South, he didn’t look at her at all.

-On Thursday she was minding her own business when she looked up to see Nathaniel perusing the paintings.
-The massive reception area indeed felt like the interior of a formal art museum.
-The low-lighting enhanced the art but was actually intended to protect Martin Rothschild’s valuable collection.
-Samantha was used to the soft dim lighting.
-The chandelier above her head offered the light she needed to do her job.
-It was a pleasant space for clients to wait because it invited them to stand and appreciate the art which was rotated monthly by Mr. Rothschild’s curator.
+On Thursday, minding her own business, she looked up to see Nathaniel perusing the paintings.
+The massive reception area held the sacred ambiance of a formal art museum.
+The low-lighting enhanced the art intended to protect Martin Rothschild’s valuable collection.
+Samantha liked the soft dim lighting if the chandelier above her head.
+It offered a pleasant space for clients to wait because it invited them to stand and appreciate the art Mr. Rothschild’s curator rotated monthly.

-When she looked up again Nathaniel was standing in front of her desk.
-She loved his full name, the way it flowed off her tongue.
+When she looked up again Nathaniel stood in front of her desk.
+She loved his full name, the way it flowed off her tongue, “Hello, Nathaniel.”

 “You can call me Nate,” He said.

-She wanted to ask him how his first week was going, like an adult, her being a professional and all.
-But no, she willed herself to say something, anything intelligent then felt her brain dissolve like an adolescent girl.
-She was growing to hate that girl!
+She longed to ask him how his first week was going, like an adult, her being a professional and all.
+But no, she willed herself to say something, anything intelligent then felt her brain dissolve into an adolescent girl.
+I’m growing to hate that girl!